What is a CNA

 Compared with the other health care careers, certified nursing assistants fall near the low end of the pay scale.
 Bringing in only an average salary of $26,020, CNAs earn less than pharmacy technicians ($30,840), licensed practical nurses ($42,910), and registered nurses ($68,910).
 However, they make more than veterinary assistant ($25,110) and physical therapy aide ($25,990).

 Due to the increasing aging population, certified nursing assistants are in high demand.
 As a matter of fact, from 2012 to 2022, the number of jobs for these professionals is projected to increase by 21%, or 312,200 new jobs.
 This means that this profession is growing in line with, if not more quickly than, other medical professions.
 Individuals who are still pursuing higher training often use this position as a way to gain further experience.
 Therefore, while students pursue their degree, they can work with their CNA training in any number of medical facilities.

 CNA Salary: Factors and Influences

 Certified nursing assistants are essential to the operation of any type of care facilities, helping to bathe, feed, medicate, and take care of the other needs of all patients on the premises.
-Although jobs are growing, salaries are often most responsive to a variety of other factors, including influences such as experience, industry, and location.
+Their salaries are often most responsive to a variety of factors, including influences such as experience, industry, and location.

 Experience and Certification